Dave-team/Knowledge-base/Priorities.md

 - **Remember the positives**.
 Build confidence by remembering what I've achieved and accomplished so far and some of the amazing things I've had a change to experience and now have memories of.
 I studied in Hong Kong, worked in Berlin, got a job in London and are now a BI Manager at a great company.
 Remind yourself of how awesome this is and how grateful you are you’ve done this.
 It’s easy to forget what we have.
 When remembering something negative, think back about when it was actually positive.
 - **Approach the future with curiosity and optimism** - what else is in store for me?
 - **Surrender** Life is random and most things are not in my control.
 Surrender to whatever will happen and just enjoy the ride.
 Try not to have any expectations.
 Flow like water, ride the waves and open your heart.
 - **Be curious** Approach things with childlike curiosity and look at things as learning experiences without our preconceived notions.
+Life is amazing to the curiously minded
 - **Deal with reality** Shit does happen.
 We can wish things were different but we often just need to deal with reality and work with what we have left.
 This is what defines us, helps build self confidence and character.
 - **Acceptance** I am human.
 I make mistakes.
 I have feelings and thoughts will always pop up.
 Accept myself and things the way they are.
 Don't force things.
 It's okay - I am good enough.
 It's okay whatever the outcome is.
 I'm not perfect and that's ok.
 - **Exposure** As we do the things we fear / we don't like, we have an opportunity to increase our confidence in our ability to cope with the situations that frighten us.
 Notice fears, take them for what they are just do it.
 To make the process as easy as possible, don't think about it until you are experiencing it.
 Accept the pain for what it is and it'll be over before you know it.